-How to Take Better Photos with Smartphone
+How to Take Better Photos with a Smartphone

 For the longest time, serious photography was reserved for those who could stride around with a decent Digital Single Reflex (DSLR) Camera.
-If you wanted a camera phone, you had to be content with the miserable VGA-type shooters on your Motorola flip phone.

 Today, things have changed drastically.
-Although DSLR cameras are still at the apex of professional picture-taking, smartphone-camera technology has advanced enough to equal and even surpass the quality offered by some DSLR heavies.
+Although DSLR cameras are still at the apex of professional picture-taking, smartphone camera technology has advanced enough to equal and even surpass the quality offered by some DSLR heavies.

 The recent influx of mobile photo-sharing and photo-editing apps has made the smartphone the most popular camera globally.
 However, when it comes to photography, no smartphone can effortlessly give you the moon and the sun.

-Even the best handsets on the market will require that you do more than just touching the shutter button to achieve consistent quality.
-Nevertheless, following these nifty tips will improve your photography greatly, regardless of the smartphone you have.
+Even the best handsets on the market will require that you do more than just touch the shutter button to achieve consistent quality.

 The first thing to do to achieve high-quality photography with your phone is to study the camera settings.
 Of course, smartphones have different settings, but your camera app should essentially enable you to control the focus and exposure.